(Updated May 2015)

 Q8.
 How much fluoride will be in my drinking water once SCVWD starts to fluoridate?

 Santa Clara Valley Water District’s drinking water contains natural levels of fluoride of about 0.1 milligrams per liter (mg/L) or parts per million (ppm).
-Once the district begins to fluoridate, drinking water levels will average about 0.8 to 0.9 mg/L. However, since the district is a drinking water wholesaler, and many retail water agencies in Santa Clara County have more than one source of supply, the water delivered to your home may not come from SCVWD.
-Interested consumers should contact their water provider to find out how much fluoride is likely to be in their tap water.
+Once the district begins to fluoridate, drinking water levels will average about 0.7 ppm to 0.8 ppm.
+However, since the district is a drinking water wholesaler, and many retail water agencies in Santa Clara County have more than one source of supply, the water delivered to your home may not come from SCVWD.
+Interested consumers should contact their water provider to find out how much fluoride, if any, is likely to be in their tap water.

 Back to FAQs